ArtielSry/KotlinAndroidApp_NASA-API/README.md

 Explore Planets: In the planet list fragment, tap on a planet to view additional details in the planet details fragment.

 Read Astronomical News: In the astronomical news fragment, the latest news from NASA will be loaded automatically.

-Explore 3D Space: In the 3D space model fragment, use touch gestures to explore the 3D model.

 ## Requirements
 Android Studio